dltxio/idem-old/README.md

 Idem has two workflows, one for onboarding and one for onboarded users who have not completed any verification.

-## User Story 1:  As a potential customer, I want to onboard via the Ideam app, so that I don't have to re-supply all my information.
+## User Story 1:  As a potential customer, I want to onboard via the Idem app, so that I don't have to re-supply all my information.

 ```text
 Given a user who has downloaded the app,